CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 lists are in a rough order in which tasks should be (or typically are) done.

+For each resource, you should have a collecting "Epic"-type issue, which has several "Story"-issues as children.
+These stories contain the task lists below.
+If the resource is a completely new one and you have not decided what to do with it, just create the first story, which is about entering the new corpus to the pipeline (and deciding what to do with it).

-The appropriate task list can be copied verbatim to the description of a Jira ticket for publishing (a version of) a corpus, where it will be rendered as an enumerated list.
+The appropriate task list can be copied verbatim to the description of a Jira (story) ticket for publishing (a version of) a corpus, where it will be rendered as an enumerated list.
 (The list should be copied when the description input field is in “Text” mode, not “Visual”.)
 In the description field, the list should be adjusted as appropriate for the